sg2295/Sudoku-Solver/readme.md

 A more detailed description of the approach can be seen below:
-1. The Solver is invoked by calling the `sudoku_solver` function in the driver code segment, and passing in the initial board.
+1. The Solver is invoked by calling the `sudoku_solver` function in the driver code segment, and passing in the initial board configuration.
 The Solver then checks if the given board adheres to the constraints, returning a 9x9 matrix of `-1`'s if it does not.
 It then evaluates whether the given board is a complete assignment (i.e. if it is already solved), to cover edge cases.
+1. After the initial checks, the possible moves for each position of the board are initialized through `init_constraints`.
+This function iterates through each variable, defining its domain based on the problem's constraints.
+This process is computationally expensive and as such is only called once per Sudoku board.
+To update the possible moves for an assignment later on in the algorithm, the possible moves of the previous state are copied over and updated.
+This approach proved particularly effective in optimizing the performance of the algorithm.
+1. Once the possible values for each variable have been initialized, the `depth_first_search` function is called.

 ### Heuristics
 Two heuristics are used in the solution to make an informed decision regarding which empty position to pick next.
 These are the **minimum-remaining-values** (MRV) and **degree** heuristics and are used for variable ordering.
 By adding these heuristics and removing the previous static variable ordering, the runtime of the solution improved greatly.